javimey/transdifflation/README.md

 ## Usage

-It needs a config file (**transdifflation.yml**) placed on your host root, or in 'lib/tasks'.
+It needs a config file (**transdifflation.yml**) placed on your host root, or in 'config'.
+If not exists, a rake task is set up to generate it: ```rake transdifflation:config```.
 Config file looks like:

 ```yml
 tasks: